Kamlesh364/Mask-RCNN-TF2.7.0-keras2.7.0/README.md

 Code is in the `samples/nucleus` directory.
 ![Nucleus Segmentation](assets/nucleus_segmentation.png)

 ### Segmenting tooth in CBCT Images.
-Built for the my own dataset and private project.
+Built for my own dataset and private project.
 ![Nucleus Segmentation](assets/tooth_segmentation.png)

 ### [Detection and Segmentation for Surgery Robots](https://github.com/SUYEgit/Surgery-Robot-Detection-Segmentation) by the NUS Control & Mechatronics Lab.